PRECIOUS-Gold stuck in tight range before Fed speech

 turn to gold as a hedge against inflation.

-trading range to more than $1,640 after the minutes of the Fed's
+trading range to more than $1,640 per ounce after the minutes of

 "I hope news from the Fed will be positive.
 But the flow of